tc39/proposal-smart-pipelines/relations.md

 statements, `try` statements, and `switch` statements within pipelines.
 They may be made even pithier with [Additional Feature BP][], explained later.

-However, smart pipelines do not depend on `do` expressions, with the exception of [Additional Feature BP][].
+Smart pipelines do not depend on `do` expressions, with the exception of [Additional Feature BP][].

 ## Function binding